-What is equine pastern dermatitis (EPD) and what will you notice on your horse?
+What is equine pastern dermatitis (EPD)?

 I’m going to preface this article with one notice here – there are some photos that may be hard to look at, so I have put them all together at the bottom of this article.
 The photos sprinkled throughout are all “AFTER” shots.